notgiven688/webminerpool/README.md

 	- Support for blocks with more than 2^8 transactions. (**client-side** / **server-side**)

 - **May 21, 2018**
 	- Support for multiple open tabs.
-Only one tab is constantly mining if several tabs/browser windows are open. (**client-side**).
+Only one tab is constantly mining if several tabs/browser windows are open. (**client-side**)

 - **May 6, 2018**
 	- Check if webasm is available.
 Please update the script. (**client-side**)